 Donate Search Phone icon Call our Helpline: 0800 12 44 222

-Number of centenarians in Scotland estimated to have passed 1,000
+Centenarians in Scotland estimated to have passed 1,000

 14 October 2025

-The number of people aged 100 and over has risen by four percent in the year to June 2024, according to National Records of Scotland (NRS).
+The number of people aged 100 and over has risen by four percent in the year to June 2024, according to the National Records of Scotland (NRS).

 Katherine Crawford, Chief Executive of Age Scotland, said: